kprosues/LambdaLogAnalysis/FUNCTIONAL_REQUIREMENTS.md

 - Loading overlays and visual feedback (FR40)
 - Log Score aggregation and navigation (FR41)

 Each requirement includes detailed acceptance criteria and implementation details to ensure proper implementation and testing.
-The document also includes framework decisions, architecture overview, and technical specifications for developers.
+The document also includes framework decisions, architecture overview, technical specifications for developers, and a comprehensive UI/UX Design System section documenting color palettes, typography, spacing, component styling, interactive states, and responsive design patterns.